 Michael Nuccitelli, Psy.D.
 (August 2016)

-For 4+ years, Todd M. Knisely (aka, Shadow) has exploited, defamed and cyber attacked countless numbers of online users throughout G+ and other social platforms.
+For 4+ years, Todd M. Knisely (aka, Shadow) exploited, defamed and cyber attacked countless numbers of online users throughout G+ and other social platforms.
 Using his moniker called Shadow, he trolls men, women and children without remorse.
 Todd M. Knisely is not an information security expert, skilled hacker, Anonymous activist or iPredator profiler.
 He is not incorporated nor is he part of a group of concerned citizen hackers called “Shadows”.
 Todd M. Knisely is none of these.

 Todd M. Knisely is a predatory troll that creates disinformation campaigns by obsessively spamming internet defamation themed content throughout social media.
 Online deception, Cyberstealth and humiliating vulnerable online users are his weapons.
-For those wanting to learn about the various types of online assailants, Todd M. Knisely is an excellent online user to study.
+For those wanting to learn about the diverse types of online assailants, Todd M. Knisely is an excellent online user to study.

-I am but one of many of his cyber attack targets.
+I am but one of many of his cyber-attack targets.
 I am flattered that Todd M. Knisely has launched an internet defamation website, in my name, called MichaelNuccitelli.Net.
 I encourage all online users to bookmark, social share and visit his site often.
 With your help, Todd M. Knisely will get this website to page rank in search engines.
-What Mr. Knisely is clueless about is that this website does not hurt my career and online reputation, but helps in many ways.
+What Mr. Knisely is clueless about is that this website does not hurt my career and online reputation but helps in many ways.
 Most important is that his websites and social media profiles will be used to teach online users how to identify online assailants and charlatans.

 Todd M. Knisely – Past Owner of MichaelNuccitelli.Net

 Todd M. Knisely’s online activities over the last year are not just defamatory and malevolent, but odd.
 Imagine the amount of time, effort and money it has taken him to create an entire website and a vast number of social media posts to character assassinate my name and research.
-What he fails to realize is that his online nonsense validates the iPredator construct and my work educating online users about cyber attack prevention.
+What he fails to realize is that his online nonsense validates the iPredator construct and my work educating online users about cyber-attack prevention.
 I thank Todd M. Knisely for being the proverbial “poster child” for our Predatory Troll and Phantasist concepts.

 Todd M. Knisely The Phantasist

 As of August 2016, the Phantasist concept is a sub-construct of iPredator and still being conceptualized.
 With the help of Olga Vera, Ph.D., CAIN volunteers, Brian Williams, internet safety professionals and Richard James Kapolka, the Phantasist construct is a group effort.
-We also have to extend our thanks to Todd M. Knisely for being the classic example of the Phantasist.
+We also must extend our thanks to Todd M. Knisely for being the classic example of the Phantasist.
 If it were not for him, this concept addressing online assailants would not have been possible.
 A brief definition presenting our concept are as follows:

 Phantasist: An online user who obsessively prioritizes & protects their profile, avatar or persona to engage in malevolent or nefarious activities.
 In most cases, they use the online persona to hide their identity and exploit or intimidate others.
 The Phantasist has difficulty differentiating their true self from their online identity (aka, Reality-Virtuality Continuum), which is driven by their need to control, subjugate or seek attention from others.

 Although not finished, Todd M. Knisely is the quintessential Phantasist.
 For Mr. Knisely, his online identity is equally important as his offline identity.
 His avatar called the Shadow, is his online persona that he protects at all cost.
 So important to him that he habitually publishes anger-themed content without “likes”, “+1’s” or comments from other online users.
-Todd M. Knisely also validates my iPredator construct called ODDOR (Offline Distress Dictates Online Distress).
+Todd M. Knisely also validates my iPredator construct called ODDOR (Offline Distress Dictates Online Response).
 Psychologically isolated and alone, he rages against others for not feeding his narcissistic desires.

 Todd M. Knisely The Predatory Troll

 Todd M. Knisely’s online demeanor succinctly meets the criteria of a predatory troll.
 In late 2015, I realized that there were online assailants who did not fit the traditional definition of the Internet Troll.
-As you will likely concur after reading the definition below, Mr. Knisely engages in predatory troll behaviors.
-Different than many other predatory trolls and being a Phantasist, he likely believes it is his duty and “whistleblowing” efforts to alert cyberspace to the scammer, womanizer and cybercriminal known as Michael Nuccitelli, Psy.D.
+As you will concur after reading the definition below, Mr. Knisely engages in predatory troll behaviors.
+Different than many other predatory trolls and being a Phantasist, he believes it is his duty and “whistleblowing” efforts to alert cyberspace to the scammer, womanizer and cybercriminal known as Michael Nuccitelli, Psy.D.
 One way he does this is by using the Hashtag #ScammerMichaelNuccitelli in all his content.

 The Predatory Troll will go to any length to disrupt and destroy their target’s career.
 A prime example occurred in December 2015.
 By visiting the University of Colorado Boulder’s contact pages, Todd M. Knisely obtained the email address of the psychologist who coordinated the training.
 Prior to my telephonic training for their pre-doctoral psychology interns, he sent my colleague two emails urging her to cancel the event.
 Unfortunate for Mr. Knisely, everyone got a good laugh from his childish antics.
 Most laughable was how he signed them.
 Not using Todd Knisely, as most adults would do, he closed his emails with “Team Shadow”.
 The definition of Predatory Troll is as follows: